The Ethics of Defensive Killing

 What About Islam?

-In Islam, preserving life is considered one of the most important objectives.
+In Islam, preserving life is considered one of the most critical objectives.
 As such, Islam permits self- and defense of others when one’s life is in danger.
 Islam considers killing a human defense a grave sin except in cases of self-defense or the defense of others.

 For example, in the Quran, Allah says, “And do not kill the soul which Allah has forbidden, except by right” (6:151).
 This verse implies that killing is only allowed in certain circumstances- such as self-defense or defense of others.

-So while Islam permits using force in self-defense or defense of others, it must be done within the guidelines or intentions set by Islamic teachings.
+So, while Islam permits using force in self-defense or defense of others, it must be done within the guidelines or intentions set by Islamic teachings.

 The Law on Self-Defense and Protection